• Moonshine Park is popular for camping, kayaking, fishing, swimming, and diving opportunities

 Open: Year-round for day-use

-Managed: Lincoln County
+Managed by: Lincoln County

 Location: Central Oregon Coast